Digestive enzyme supplements could help you to better tolerate FODMAPs in the diet, which might otherwise trigger symptoms if you have IBS.

 There is some evidence of its effectiveness against fructose malabsorption and in easing gastrointestinal symptoms — such as in this study.

-I’ve been unable to find an equivalent alternative.
+I’ve been unable to find others, but there may be some.
 The only other option appears to be a broad spectrum enzyme supplement which incorporates xylose isomerase into its ‘blend’ (see Eat Anything, below).

-There are no available supplements for the polyols (sorbitol, mannitol, xylitol etc) or FOS.
+There are no available supplements for the polyols (sorbitol, mannitol, xylitol etc) yet.

 Possibly more useful to those with multiple FODMAP sensitivities are supplements which include several enzymes.

 Also with alpha-galactosidase and lactase is Solgar’s Comfort Zone Digestive Complex (right) — which also contains additional generic digestive enzymes for proteins and fats, for example.
-It’s polyol-free too, and boasts some natural relaxing botanicals such as chamomile and fennel.
+It’s polyol-free too, and boasts some relaxing botanicals such as chamomile and fennel (FODMAP levels of those should be too low to cause problems).

 I’m not a fan of the name, but Eat Anything also ticks two ‘FODMAP boxes’ — alpha-galactosidase and xylose isomerase, this time — and it additionally contains other, non-FODMAP related digestive enzymes.
 There are claims it can help with lactose digestion, but I can’t see explicit mention of lactase in its marketing.
 It’s polyol-free.